 Bryn Mawr, Pa., February 7, 2017 – Bryn Mawr Bank Corporation (NASDAQ: Bryn Mawr TrustC) (the “Corporation”), parent of The Bryn Mawr Trust Company (”Bryn Mawr Trust”), has announced the appointment of Neil Orechiwsky, as Senior Vice President, Managing Director of Capital Markets, effective January 5, 2017.
 Mr. Orechiwsky will be based at Bryn Mawr Trust’s facilities in Devon, Pennsylvania, and will report to Michael Harrington, Executive Vice President, and Chief Financial Officer.

 “Neil has extensive experience in building capital markets capabilities at commercial banks, specifically in interest rate derivative, foreign exchange, and trade finance services” said Mike Harrington.
-“BMT hired Neil to lead the development of a new Capital Markets platform to expand and enhance the scope of capabilities offered to commercial clients.”
-He continued, “Our Capital Markets Group positions us strategically as a premier provider of a full range of commercial risk management products and expertise with BMT’s hallmark relationship service at a community level.”
+“Bryn Mawr Trust hired Neil to lead the development of a new Capital Markets platform to expand and enhance the scope of capabilities offered to commercial clients.”
+He continued, “Our Capital Markets Group positions us strategically as a premier provider of a full range of commercial risk management products and expertise with Bryn Mawr Trust’s hallmark relationship service at a community level.”